Scaffolding / Falls

 These temporary, elevated work platforms allow workers to complete certain projects at heights with greater stability and balance than a ladder.
 Of course, that assumes the device has been properly raised, used and lowered.

 In many cases, scaffolding collapses and falls are often caused by negligent construction and maintenance of the scaffold.
-Another common issue is contractors who fail to provide workers with basic fall protection hazards when working at heights.
+Another common issue of which our Fort Lauderdale scaffolding accident lawyers are aware is contractors who fail to provide workers with basic fall protection hazards when working at heights.

 The Bureau of Labor Statistics (BLS) reports nearly 40 percent of all construction accident deaths are caused by falls.
 Of the top 10 most frequently-cited standard violations in 2015 construction accidents, failure to provide adequate fall protection was No. 1.
 Scaffolding requirement breaches were No. 3.

 In cases where a contractor or owner at a construction site fails to provide the right safety equipment, the end result is often catastrophic injuries or death.
 Our personal injury lawyers have extensive experience in helping workers and their families recover both workers’ compensation benefits and third-party damages.
-We recognize workers’ compensation benefits are only going to go so far, and identifying negligent parties aside from one’s direct employer can ultimately result in greater financial security for the injured worker.What Causes Scaffold Collapses and Falls?
+The scaffolding accident attorneys at our Fort Lauderdale firm recognize workers’ compensation benefits are only going to go so far, and identifying negligent parties aside from one’s direct employer can ultimately result in greater financial security for the injured worker.What Causes Scaffold Collapses and Falls?

 There are three basic types of scaffolding used in construction: